AlfrescoArchive/acs-deployment-aws/README.md

 ## Overview

-This project contains the code for the AWS based Alfresco Content Services (Enterprise) product on AWS Cloud using Cloudformation template.
-It is build with a main cloudformation template that will also spin sub-stacks for VPC, Bastion Host, EKS Cluster and Worker Nodes (including registering them with EKS Master) in an auto-scaling group.
+This project contains the code for the AWS-based Alfresco Content Services (Enterprise) product on AWS Cloud using an AWS CloudFormation template.
+It's built with a main CloudFormation (CFN) template that also spins up sub-stacks for a VPC, Bastion Host, EKS Cluster and Worker Nodes (including registering them with the EKS Master) in an auto-scaling group.

 **Note:** You need to clone this repository to deploy Alfresco Content Services.

 ## Limitations

-This setup will work as of now only in AWS US East (N.Virginia) and West (Oregon) regions due to current EKS support.
-For an overview in which regions EKS is currently available visit [Regional Product Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+Currently, this setup will only work in AWS US East (N.Virginia) and West (Oregon) regions due to current EKS support.
+For an overview of which regions EKS is currently available, see [Regional Product Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

-# How to deploy ACS Cluster on AWS
+## How to deploy ACS Cluster on AWS
-## Prerequisites
+### Prerequisites
 * You need a hosted zone e.g. example.com.
-[Creating Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
+See [Creating a Public Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
 * An SSL certificate for the Elastic Load Balancer and the domains in the hosted zone [Creating SSL Cert](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/ssl-server-cert.html)

-## Permissions
+### Permissions
-Ensure that the IAM Role or IAM user which is creating the stack allows the following permissions:
+Ensure that the IAM role or IAM user that creates the stack allows the following permissions:

 ```
 ec2:AssociateAddress